 In the trading reports section of the website, there are 2 charts, one labeled profit by year and the other labeled profit by month.
-The profit by year section shows that the system has ranged between 83.68%, to 96.08% from 2013 to 2017.
-The profit per month section shows the service range from 5.93% per month, to 11.78% per month throughout 2017.
+The profit by year section shows that the system has made between 83.68% to 96.08% from 2013 to 2017.
+The profit per month section shows the service has made from 5.93% per month to 11.78% per month throughout 2017.

-The only issue that I have with this type of results, is that it’s not verified in any way.
-If this is truly a Forex robot than the developers would be able to provide us with a Myfxbook, a trading statement, or at the very least a backtest, but none of these are provided.
+The only issue that I have with this type of result, is that it’s not verified in any way.
+If this is truly a Forex robot then the developers would be able to provide us with a Myfxbook, a trading statement, or at the very least a backtest, but none of these are provided.

-There are certainly some issues with the way that the RoFX team are presenting their services to the community.
+There are certainly some issues with the way that the RoFX team is presenting their services to the community.
 I don’t want to totally condemn the product or service, but I don’t believe that they are representing themselves in the right light.
-They advertise their services across the Internet is an automated Forex robot, but nothing on this website suggests that that’s what this is.
-There are other discrepancies that we have to be aware of, and hopefully these can be cleared up soon.
+They advertise their services across the internet as an automated Forex robot, but nothing on this website suggests that that’s what this is.
+There are other discrepancies that we have to be aware of, and hopefully, these can be cleared up soon.
 Until then, I won’t be signing up.